kjs452/KennysOpenDSKY/README.md

 The program bytes codes are read-only.
 You can store data tables in this memory area.
 It mostly contains the subroutines.

+There are two CPU's defined. **cpu 0** is the background thread. **cpu 1** is the foreground thread.
+The background thread is designed to run major modes or PROGRAMS.
+The foreground task runs verbs and noun combinations.

+The foreground task can be paused and a new foreground task stacked on top of the currently running foreground task.
+For example, If `V16 N36` is running to show the current time.
+If the user runs the `V35` (LAMP TEST) verb, then this will pause the current verb/noun and run the LAMP TEST code.
+When the LAMP TEST finishes the previous Verb/Noun will be resumed.

 ### Comments
 Use C++ `//` style comments in the assembly code.
 I.e.,